mihailrc/odotWorkshops/kubernetes/labs/lab3-dockerCompose/README.md

 ## Chapter 3 - Docker Compose - Running multi container applications locally

-We were able to run the entire applications within 3 Docker containers but there was still one manual step.
-How can we deploy the entire application using a single command?
+We were able to run the entire applications within 3 Docker containers but there was one manual step.
+The goal is to run the entire application using a single command.

 This is the problem that Docker Compose solves.